MicrosoftDocs/fabric-docs/docs/data-science/title-genre-classification.md

 Display the wordcloud for each class.

-A wordcloud is a visually prominent presentation of “keywords” that appear frequently in text data.
+A wordcloud is a visually prominent presentation of "keywords" that appear frequently in text data.
 The wordcloud is effective because the rendering of keywords forms a cloud-like color picture to better capture the main text data at a glance.
 Learn [more about `wordcloud`](https://github.com/amueller/word_cloud).